 Warm and dry feet are vitally important

-Even the right pair of shooting socks is important - for shoot days, woolen stockings are perfect, while warm technical socks are ideal to ensure warmth in the extremes of more general country activities.
+Even the right pair of shooting socks is important – for shoot days, woollen stockings are perfect, while warm technical socks are ideal to ensure warmth in the extremes of more general country activities.

 Some people live in their wellington boots – this means no compromise on warmth, comfort and breathability.
 The support of the ankle and foot is paramount and the soles of the boots must offer maximum grip particularly in mud and ice.

 Hard wearing, breathable and waterproof hill boots are a great alternative choice of footwear.
-The use of materials such as Armortex, Kevlar and gore-tex ensure the boot is able to cope with the rough and extreme environment that they will be exposed to.
+The use of materials such as Armortex, Kevlar and Gore-tex ensure the boot is able to cope with the rough and extreme environment that they will be exposed to.
 Similar to wellingtons, ankle support is a key feature and we recommend high ankle boots for additional support and higher water resistance (less easy for water and snow to access the boot via the top).
 If you are going to be using the boot over prolonged periods without change, we also recommend memory-fit inners as this ensures that the boot can be worn in comfort for long periods.